-But as hard as it is to believe, it's crucial to remember that anxiety really does affect the way you experience your body.
-There's a reason that many people with serious anxiety convince themselves they have a serious disorder, like multiple sclerosis – the symptoms are very similar, even though one is a serious health problem, and the other is a much more common mental health issue.
+But as hard as it is to believe, it's crucial to remember that anxiety really does affect the way you feel about your body.
+There's a reason that many people with severe anxiety convince themselves they have a serious health problem, like multiple sclerosis - the symptoms are very similar, even though one is a serious health problem, and the other is a much more common mental health issue.

 How to Stop Feeling Like Your Tongue is Swollen

 If you are sure that you have anxiety and it's causing your tongue to feel like it's swollen, the only way to prevent that feeling is with a distraction.
 Essentially, you need to get your mind focused on something other than your tongue so that your tongue goes back to being a subconscious muscle.

 That's a bit easier said than done.
 Many studies have shown that trying not to think about something actually increases the amount you think about it, so "try not to think about your tongue" is not helpful advice.

 Ideally, do an activity that provides a valuable distraction, such as:

 - Phone call with a good friend

 These activities consume many of the senses, so that it's harder for your mind to focus on just one thing.

 Unfortunately, the only way to prevent the sore tongue feeling from coming back is to prevent your anxiety from coming back, and the only way to do that is to commit yourself to treating your anxiety.